Management’s Discussion & Analysis

 2Relates to Medicare Program.

-- Change in valuation period (affects both Social Security and Medicare): This change replaces a small negative net cash flow for 2020 with a much larger negative net cash flow for 2095.
-As a result, the PV of the estimated future net cash flows decreased (became more negative) by $2.2 trillion.
+- Change in valuation period (affects both Social Security and Medicare): This change replaces a small negative net cash flow for 2021 with a much larger negative net cash flow for 2096.
+As a result, the PV of the estimated future net cash flows decreased (became more negative) by $0.7 trillion and $1.0 trillion for Social Security and Medicare, respectively.

-- Changes in economic and other healthcare assumptions (affects Medicare only): The economic assumptions used in the Medicare projections are the same as those used for the OASDI (described above) and are prepared by the Office of the Chief Actuary at SSA.
+- Changes in economic and healthcare assumptions (affects Medicare only): The economic assumptions used in the Medicare projections are the same as those used for the OASDI (described above) and are prepared by the Office of the Chief Actuary at SSA.
 In addition to the economic assumptions changes described above, the healthcare assumptions are specific to the Medicare projections.
-Changes to these assumptions in the current valuation include: slightly faster projected spending growth for outpatient services and for physician-administered drugs; and higher direct and indirect remuneration and shifts to Medicare Advantage offset higher gross drug prices.
-The net impact of these changes caused the PV of the estimated future net cash flows to decrease (become more negative) by $3.8 trillion.
+Changes to these assumptions in the current valuation include: high projected spending growth for outpatient hospital services and for physician-administered drugs; and slower price growth and higher direct and indirect remuneration.
+Overall, these changes decreased the PV of estimated future net cash flow by $5.3 trillion for Medicare.

-Change in Projection Base (affects Medicare only): Actual income and expenditures in 2020 were different than what was anticipated when the 2020 Medicare Trustees’ Report projections were prepared.
-For Part A and Part B income and expenditure in 2020 were lower than anticipated based on actual experience, mainly due to the impact of the COVID-19 pandemic.
-Part D was largely unaffected by the pandemic and total income and expenditures were only slightly higher than the estimated based on actual experience.
-Actual experience of the Medicare Trust Funds between January 1, 2020 and January 1, 2021 is incorporated in the current valuation and is more than projected in the prior valuation.
-Overall, the net impact of the Part A, B, and D projection base change is an increase (become less negative) in the estimated future net cash flows by $1.6 trillion for Medicare.
+- Change in Projection Base (affects Medicare only): Actual income and expenditures in 2021 were different than what was anticipated when the 2021 Medicare Trustees Report projections were prepared.
+For Part A and Part B income and expenditures in 2021 were lower than estimated based on experience.
+Part D income and expenditures were higher than estimated based on actual experience.
+Actual experience of the Medicare Trust Funds between January 1, 2021, and January 1, 2022, is incorporated in the current valuation and is more than projected in the prior valuation.
+Overall, the net impact of Part A, B, and D projection base change is an increase in the estimated future net cash flows by $2.5 trillion for Medicare.

 As reported in Note 25, uncertainty remains about whether the projected cost savings and productivity improvements will be sustained in a manner consistent with the projected cost growth over time.
 Note 25 includes an alternative projection to illustrate the uncertainty of projected Medicare costs.
-As indicated earlier, GAO disclaimed opinions on the 2021, 2020, 2019, 2018 and 2017 SOSI because of these significant uncertainties.
+As indicated earlier, GAO disclaimed opinions on the 2022, 2021, 2020, 2019 and 2018 SOSI because of these significant uncertainties.

-Costs as a percent of GDP of both Medicare and Social Security, which are analyzed annually in the Medicare and Social Security Trustees’ Reports, are projected to increase substantially through the mid-2030s because: 1) the number of beneficiaries rises rapidly as the baby-boom generation retires; and 2) the lower birth rates that have persisted since the baby boom cause slower growth in the labor force and GDP.24 According to the Medicare Trustees’ Report, spending on Medicare is projected to rise from its current level of 4.0 percent of GDP to 6.2 percent in 2045 and to 6.5 percent in 2095.25 As for Social Security, combined spending is projected to generally increase from its current level of 5.1 percent of GDP to a peak of 6.2 percent for 2077, and then decline to 5.9 percent by 2095.
+Costs as a percent of GDP of both Medicare and Social Security, which are analyzed annually in the Medicare and Social Security Trustees Reports, are projected to increase substantially through the mid-2030s because: 1) the number of beneficiaries rises rapidly as the baby-boom generation retires; and 2) the lower birth rates that have persisted since the baby boom cause slower growth in the labor force and GDP.30 According to the Medicare Trustees Report, spending on Medicare is projected to rise from its current level of 3.9 percent of GDP to 6.2 percent in 2046 and to 6.5 percent in 2096.31 As for Social Security, combined spending is projected to generally increase from its current level of 5.0 percent of GDP to a peak of 6.2 percent for 2077, and then decline to 5.9 percent by 2096.
 The government collects and maintains funds supporting the Social Security and Medicare programs in trust funds.
 A scenario in which projected funds expended exceed projected funds received, as reported in the SOSI, will cause the balances in those trust funds to deplete over time.
-Table 10 summarizes additional current status and projected trend information, including years of projected depletion, for the Medicare Hospital Insurance and Social Security Trust Funds.
+Table 9 summarizes additional current status and projected trend information, including years of projected depletion, for the Medicare HI and Social Security Trust Funds.

 Table may scroll on smaller screens